 All new hires must be reported to the Wyoming New Hire Reporting Center within 20 days after each employee is hired.

-For further information, contact the Wyoming Department of Revenue or the Wyoming Department of Workforce Services
+For further information, contact the Wyoming Department of Revenue or the Wyoming Department of Workforce Services.

 Now that you know what’s required for your state, how do you manage it all?
-As an employer, it’s likely either you, or a coordinator, is responsible for sending out and collecting all of this documentation each time pre-production begins.
-Not having a repeatable solution in place can waste an absurd amount of time.
-Tracking cast and crew down for outstanding needs can feel like a job in itself.
-Ensure you have a digital startwork solution in place to make this process faster, easier, and more efficient.
+As an employer, it’s likely that either you or a coordinator is responsible for sending out and collecting all of this documentation each and every time pre-production begins.

 The above breakdown only covers basic state-by-state startwork documents as required by law.
-However, your production, its cast, and its crew might benefit from other items that do not appear on this list.
+However, your production, its cast, and crew might benefit from other items that do not appear on this list.

 At Wrapbook, we pride ourselves on providing outstanding free resources to producers and their crews, but this post is for informational purposes only as of the date above.
 The content on our website is not intended to provide and should not be relied on for legal, accounting, or tax advice.
 You should consult with your own legal, accounting, or tax advisors to determine how this general information may apply to your specific circumstances.